-The UNTOLD: The Campus Diaries, partners with educational campuses to capture the dramatic impact of a student’s voice.
-Like the other facets of the entire UNTOLD Project, that voice is heard through the art of both conversation and written word and allows for unspoken and silent topics to be given a safe place free of judgment to talk about their experiences in hopes of helping other students.
+Since the Spring of 2020, UNTOLD: The Campus Diaries has grown globally, capturing the dramatic impact of a student’s voice.
+Like the other facets of the entire UNTOLD Project, that voice is heard through the art of both conversation and written word and allows for unspoken and silent topics to be given a safe – and anonymous – place free of judgment to talk about their experiences in hopes of helping other students.
 The project provides opportunities to allow students not only to be heard, but to inspire hope, educate, and create a space for compassion and change, while simultaneously raising awareness of the mental health issues within the campus community.

 FOR MORE INFORMATION ON BRINGING UNTOLD: THE CAMPUS DIARIES TO YOUR COLLEGE/UNIVERSITY, PLEASE CONTACT:

 Karen Shayne / Karen@UNTOLDProject.org.